apify/apify-docs/sources/academy/webscraping/scraping_basics_python/05_parsing_html.md

 ![Products have the ‘product-item’ class](./images/product-item.png)

-As a first step, let's try counting how many products is on the listing page.
+As a first step, let's try counting how many products are on the listing page.

 ## Treating HTML as a string